piebotai/bot/README.md

 The Rebalance task tries to keep all the values of your holdings the same, by selling coins whose values are over the average, and using those profits to buy more of the coins that are below the average.

-The maximum value PieBot buys for each coin is set in the `_config.py` file using the `max_rebalance_order_value` environment variable.
-This can be adjusted to meet the needs of your strategy, as well as the frequency at which this task runs, using the `rebalance_frequency` environment variable.
+The frequency at which this task runs is configured using the `rebalance_frequency` environment variable.

-PieBot has no maximum order value for selling a holding to bring it back on target, to ensure as much profit is secured as possible.
+PieBot has no maximum order value for buying or selling a holding to bring it back on target.

+### Minimum Order Values

+Each order placed during the Buy and Rebalance task is subject to a minimum order value.

+This value cannot be changed, and is set at `0.25` USDT per coin.
+The reasons for this are as follows:

+- Firstly, due to the nature of quantity and price decimal points, some coins have a much larger minimum order value than others.
+For exmaple, `ATOM` only has 2 decimal places for quantity, so `0.01` (the smallest amount) of `ATOM` works out at `0.133 USDT`*.
+In this example, if an order was placed with a value of `0.12` or lower, the order would be rejected by the exchange, which would make it hard for PieBot to keep your holdings balanced
+- Secondly, it prevents situations where the bot might want to rebalance a coin pair if it's `0.01 USDT` over target, which is not an efficent use of trading fees

+_*Price correct at time of writing_

 ## Requirements
 - [Git](https://git-scm.com/download) `2.x`